Here's What To Think About When You Just Can't Fall Asleep

 Have you ever been trying to fall asleep and thought to yourself: If I go to bed now, I’ll get five hours and 32 minutes of sleep.
 If so, you’ve officially self-sabotaged your own “good night’s rest.”
 That’s according to Dr. Susan Biali Haas, M.D. an expert on stress management and resilience.
 “Don’t go down that road,” Biali Haas says.
 “This can produce anxiety, and you should be thinking instead about anything that will relax you.”

 What you think about when you fall asleep is an intimate, personal thing — and most of us do more than count sheep.
-I’ve spoken with people who pray, listen to meditation podcasts, fantasize about the future, and repeat the lyrics of their favorite song.
+I’ve spoken with people who pray, listen to meditation podcasts, fantasise about the future, and repeat the lyrics of their favourite song.
 Everyone does their own thing — but what’s the right thing?

 Advertisement